-The Belle Meade Country Club Employee Scholarship was established for employees of the Nashville country club who work 30 hours per week and have been employed for three years or more.
-In addition to current employees, their children may also apply for the scholarship.
-The scholarship is non-renewable and is awarded only once.
-The scholarship is available for students who plan to attend two- and four-year colleges or universities as well as vocational and technical schools.
+The Belle Meade Country Club Employee Scholarship is for employees of the Nashville Country Club.
+They must work 30 hours per week and have worked for three years or more.
+Current employees and their children may apply for the scholarship.
+The scholarship is non-renewable and awarded only once.
+The scholarship is available for college and university students.
+It is available for two and four-year schools.
+Vocational and technical school students are also eligible.

 You can learn more about the Belle Meade Country Club Employee Scholarship here.